LucasDelfino92/morrowindsharp/mwsimple.md

 K | Orders followers to attack the current target | Kill Command L | Equips lockpicks | Security Enhanced
 P | Equips probes | Security Enhanced
-B | Opens/closes books and scrolls | Switchable Scriptures
 C | Equips light sources | Torch Hotkey

 # CREDITS

 I want to thank the following mod authors for their original mods which have been edited for inclusion in this guide.

-- Corsair83, for [**Corsair's MW Inconsistencies**](https://www.nexusmods.com/morrowind/mods/45245/?), which was split off into Valuable Scrap Metal.
 - NullCacade, for [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624?), which was edited to include ingredient consumption restrictions.
 - Remiros and Half11, for [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305?), which was edited for compatibility with **Ownership Overhaul**.

 # COMPATIBILITY

-Morrowind# a big guide and touches on many aspects of the game.
+Simple Morrowind is a big guide and touches on many aspects of the game.
 Though this guide is presented "as is", it doesn't mean you can't install other mods on top; only that you should think twice about what you are installing.

 For reference, here is a list of known mods in the guide that tend to have compatibility issues with other mods.